Daniel-Krueger/daniel-krueger.github.io/_posts/2022-12-11-modal-dialog.md

 bpsVersion: 2022.1.3.65
 last_modified_at: 2023-07-08
 ---

+# Update 2023-09-13

+{: .notice--warning}
+**Warning:**
+With the advent of WEBCON BPS 2023 R2 I decided to not only introduced a minimized version of my JavaScript but to add a breaking change.
+The basic explanations still apply and only the configuration/implementation has changed.
+You can find out more about how to implement it in [UX form rules revised / 2023 R2 compatible](/posts/2023/ux-form-rules-revised) and the reasons in [Bandwidth usage](/posts/2023/bandwidth-usage).

 # Update 2023-07-08
 Check the GitHub files for an updated version.
 The JavaScript has been made compatible to work with BPS 2022 as well as BPS 2023.
 Functional changes: